 - Late 90's Dual Over Head Cam (DOHC) EJ25's.
 These are great and I've used them a lot.
 They were only made for a few years in the late 90's so they're getting tougher to find.
 They were replaced by the Single Over Head Cam engines that are more ubiquitous these days.

 - Late 90's+ Single Over Head Cam (SOHC) EJ25's.
 These are the most popular choice these days.
-Any models up to 2004 are a good choice, and Impreza 2005-2007 and Forester 2005-2008 will work if you're up for a little added complication (See DBW and FPR below)
+Any models up to 2004 are a good choice, and Impreza 2005-2007 and Forester 2005-2008 will work if you're up for a little added complication (See DBW and FPR below).
+Avoid 05+ Legacy and Outback.

 There are many flavors of forced induction engines and they're super fun, but will all add a fair bit of complication.
 The easiest will be the EJ22T but they only made a couple thousand so they're REALLY hard to find nowadays.
 The WRX is next in line regarding ease, and can be used up until 2005.
 The trick with the WRX will be mounting an Intercooler in a place with good airflow.